mateuszjurewicz/notes_public/English Vocabulary.md

 non-identical twin, aka dizygotic, biovular twin.
 Identical twins are called monozygotic.
 - `fuselage` (pron. fjuselaż)
 The central body of an aircraft, to which the wings and tail assembly are attached and which accommodates the crew, passengers, and cargo.
+- `germane` and `to germinate` relevant to a subject under consideration, pertinent.
+Stems from an old english word for "having the same parents".
+Reminds me of "___minating" (beginning to sprout or coming into existance).
 - `gingiva`
 a technical medical term for gums (in the mouth).
 Pronounced either 'gíngiwa' or 'dżíndżiwa`.
 - `gloss over sth`